narralabs/i18n-ai/README.md

 i18n-ai is a gem that converts your rails locales into different languages automatically.
 Uses the `en.yml` file as base by default and creates accompanying `es.yml`, `it.yml` and others depending on your configuration.

-Currently uses OpenAI (`gpt4o-mini`) to generate the translations but support for other AI models and APIs will be added soon.
+Support for different AI services and models are available.
+You can use OpenAI, Anthropic Claude or even local services.

 ## Installation